paul-asvb/vierzig-theme-demo/content/posts/01-customise/index.md

 ---
 title: "Vierzig Customisation"
-description: "How to put your own "
+description: "How change colors and more"
 date: "2018-02-02"
 weight: 1
 ---